biman-zen/biman-zen.github.io/_posts/2025-11-10-sales-data-analysis.md

 ---

 >*The following is a time-constrained data analysis problem performed for a certification test.*

 ### Problem
-The sales team at Pens & Printers wanted to know which sales approach drives the most revenue for their newly launched stationery line and how that revenue evolves over the first six weeks after launch.
+The sales team at *Pens & Printers* want to know which sales approach drives the most revenue for their newly launched stationery line and how that revenue evolves over the first six weeks after launch.
 By digging into a 15,000‑row, 8‑column dataset, the goal was to surface actionable insights that could sharpen the sales strategy and lift the bottom line.

 #### Questions from Sales Team
 	1. How many customers were there for each approach?